jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program-no-inline/clang/13/O1/divergences/tree/t1007-hash-object/default/divergences.md

   Before events:
     CF: pool_entry_cmp at hashmap.c:327:32
     CT: Jump to external code for memcmp
-    CF: Jump to external code for memcmp
+    RF: Jump to external code for memcmp
-    CT: External code
   Occurrences: 54

 LibraryCallRemoved
   Before events:
     CF: prepare_packed_git_one at packfile.c:896:21
     CT: Jump to external code for memset
-    CF: Jump to external code for memset
-    CT: External code
     RF: Jump to external code for memset
   Occurrences: 2